 After meeting my birth father and seeing Seoul, part of me wonders what life would be like if I was raised there.
 But I am mostly more grateful than ever for my luck in getting the family and life I have today.
 I also know I am extremely fortunate having a connection to my birth family as well.
 One week later, I find myself missing Korea and my appa more than I expected.
 What I definitely miss is the natural connection I had with my appa.
 It was like meeting a soul mate who “knows what is in my heart even if we cannot use words.”
 While it’s hard to know what the future holds, but I hope Korea and my appa will be a part of it.

-Tips for Other Adoptees > > If you’re a Korean adoptee considering traveling to Seoul to meet your birth parents, I have a few > tips that might make your trip more memorable.
-First, consider bringing gifts in the form of printed > photos.
-Think baby albums or photos of you growing up or at important lifetime milestones.
-Any > photos that help tell your story of growing up are valuable and don’t require translation.
-Second, > consider learning as much basic Korean language as you can.
-Translators are helpful, but they don’t > replace personal one-on-one communication.
-Apps such as Google Translate are decent, but try to > spend time with Rosetta Stone or another language-learning program.
+Tips for Other Adoptees

+If you’re a Korean adoptee traveling to Seoul to meet your birth parents, I have a few tips to make your trip more memorable.
+First, consider bringing gifts in the form of printed photos.
+Think baby albums or photos of you growing up or at important life milestones.
+Any photos that help tell your story of growing up are valuable and don’t require translation.
+Second, consider learning as much basic Korean language as you can.
+Translators are helpful, but they don’t replace personal one-on-one communication.
+Apps such as Google Translate are decent, but try to spend time with Rosetta Stone or another language-learning program.